Mapping out the Space for New Physics with Leptonic and Semileptonic $B_{(c)}$ Decays: The Transitions

 \subsection{Constraints on Tensor Wilson Coefficients}

 As a final step in our $b \to u$ analysis, we consider the tensor operator.
 From Eq.~(\ref{eq:RGEepsilon_b}) we can see that taking a non-zero vale for $C_T$ at the scale $\mu = \text{1~TeV}$ yields contributions at the low energy scale $\mu = m_b$ not only in $C_T$, but also in the coefficients $C_P$ and $C_S$.
 In consequence, even though the branching ratios of the leptonic modes do not depend on $C_T^{u, \ell}(m_b)$, they are sensitive to $C_T^{u, \ell}(\text{1~TeV})$ through $C_P^{u, \ell}(m_b)$.
-We will consider again three ratios of branching fractions,
+Hence, all six ratios in Eq.~(\ref{eq:btouObs}) can be employed to constrain the $C_T^{u, \ell}$ coefficients at the high-energy scale.
+Since they are not all independent, we will consider again three ratios of branching fractions,